patmccarthy1/computer-vision-pattern-recognition/README.md

-#  Computer Vision and Pattern Recognition
+#  Computer Vision and Pattern Recognition Coursework 1

 Computer vision and pattern recognition algorithms written for the module 'Computer Vision & Pattern Recognition' in Imperial EEE.